raaum/boilerplate-api/README.md

 Open `server/model-config.json` and change the datasource for all entities we want to persist in the DB to "(datasource-name)".

 Search Google for LoopBack and become a sponge for informaton about using the product, for about an hour.
 It may not take you that long or it may take you longer.
-Just go learn more.
-You need to know your stuff.
+You will now when you are comfortable.

-##Be logical but not literal with the above
+##Be logical but not literal with the above.

 The configurations above do not contain literal names, usernames, passwords, etc.  If it's in parenthesis, that means you need to supply that information.
-Don't actually use the parenthesis, and don't call your datasource datasource-name.
-Just being sure.
+Don't actually use the parenthesis, and don't call your datasource 'datasource-name.'

 You don't know how many times I get that.
 I've gotten calls over "click the return key" and people thinking there was some other mouse that they didn't own with a button called Return Key.
 `